belljun3395/app_practice/checkPoint.md

 # app.js

-## check1
+## ~check1~
-initialize() method setups the functions to serialize/deserialize the user data from the request.<br>
+initialize() method setups the functions to serialize/deserialize the user data from the request. why initialize method use before session method?
+---
-why initialize method use before session method?<br>
+initialize method make passport instance

 # src/route/middelwares.js

 ## check1
-at req.headers, there is no difference between upper and lower<br>
+at req.headers, there is no difference between upper and lower

-## check2
+## ~check2~
-how to make below jwt.sign to function<br>
+how to make below jwt.sign to function

+## check3
+how to push token into Authorization header

-## workflow
+## Workflow

 1) check long&short Token in req.headers.
 2) if there is no token make token.